A photo of many containers stacked next to each other and on top of each other, symbolizing the ease with which Devs can use containers for web apps.

 Takeaways

 Container technology is transformative in how it can simplify applications.
 Its lightweight format supports key benefits in how applications run, providing speed, performance, and fault tolerance.
-These advantages can be felt not just by your team members, but the users of your application too - including your clients.
+These advantages can be felt not just by your team members, but by the users of your application too - including your clients.
 The popularity of this technology signals just how far virtualization has come, and perhaps signifies what’s to come next.

 Sign up now for Divio's high-class cloud management and containerization services.
+Ensure your systems comply with industry standards through compliance in cloud computing.